-Application and Contract Each candidate is required to complete the “2022 State and Local Candidate Application and Agreement” before entering each Local/State competition.
+Application and Contract Each delegate is required to complete the “2022 State and Local Candidate Application and Agreement” before entering each Local/State competition.

-Each candidate must complete the Candidate Registration and Spotfund requirements.
-Becoming Miss Mississippi’s Outstanding Teen In order to become Miss Mississippi’s Outstanding Teen a potential contestant must:
+Each delegate must complete the Delegate Registration and Spotfund requirements.
+Becoming Miss Mississippi's Teen In order to become Miss Mississippi's Teen a potential contestant must:

 Enter, compete and win a local, or “open/sweeper” local title.
 For specific information and deadlines for local competitions including their dates and locations please check the Miss Mississippi Web page (https://miss-mississippi.com) under the Teen heading for the date, location, and name and contact information for the local director of the specific competition of interest.

 Once a local title is earned, the candidate begins the preparation process to compete for the title of Miss Mississippi's Teen title.